WilberC1219/bridge-evaluation/README.md

 ## Running Bridge-Evaluation

-Aftering completing the setup steps 1 through 8, `Bridge-Evaluation` can be ran on your machine. in order to start the program use the command:
+Aftering completing the setup steps 1 through 8, `Bridge-Evaluation` can be ran on your machine.
+In order to start the program use the command:

 ```bash
 npm run start